Majlatow/LLM-Driven-Interactive-XAI-System/README.md

 Clone the repository and ensure all dependencies are installed.
 The main dependencies include `torch`, `transformers`, `shap`, `dice_ml`, `haystack`, and `gradio`.

+## Remarks:
+This work is part of a seminar work in the context of Master Studies in Business Informatics at the Saarland University, created and submitted by Maxim Majlatow.